-Other micro-mineralogical sulphide host Se phases in coal include trace Pb-bearing minerals, such as clausthalite (PbSe), galena and selenio-galena (Finkelman et al., 1979; Finkelman, 1980; Hower and Robertson, 2003; Dai et al., 2006, 2008; Li et al., 2007).
+Other micro-mineralogical sulphide host Se phases in coal include trace Pb-bearing minerals, such as clausthalite (PbSe), galena and selenio-galena (Finkelman et al., 1979; Finkelman, 1980; Hower and Robertson, 2003; Dai et al., 2006, 2008; Li and Zhao, 2007).
 Examples of Se-hosting trace phases include ferroselite (FeSe2), krutaite (CuSe2), and eskebornite (CuFeSe2) (Dai et al., 2015a).
-These modes of Se enrichment have yielded whole coal contents of up to 18 ppm in Eastern Kentucky and 13 ppm in Western Kentucky (Bragg et al., 1998; Hower and Robertson, 2003), and up to 16 ppm in the No. 6 Coal in the Junger Coalfield of the Ordos Basin, China (Dai et al., 2006, 2008; Li et al., 2007).
+These modes of Se enrichment have yielded whole coal contents of up to 18 ppm in Eastern Kentucky and 13 ppm in Western Kentucky (Bragg et al., 1998; Hower and Robertson, 2003), and up to 16 ppm in the No. 6 Coal in the Junger Coalfield of the Ordos Basin, China (Dai et al., 2006, 2008; Li and Zhao, 2007).
 The overall abundance of high-Se cleat-filling pyrite identified in the Top Plessey seam samples from Northumberland contributes to the highest Se values recorded in this study, anomalous on a regional and worldwide scale.

 5.5.
 Considerations

-The Shotton site contains a potential of 290,000 tonnes of coal that could be extracted (Banks Group, 2013).
-Assuming an average Se site content of 17 ppm, this suggests that there could be 4930 kg of Se in the Shotton coal reserve.
+At the time of writing, the Shotton site is estimated to contain approximately 800,000 tonnes of coal that could be extracted (Gary Morgan (Banks Group), pers. comms.
+2018).
+Assuming an average Se site content of 17 ppm, this suggests that there could be 13,600 kg of Se in the Shotton coal reserve.
 At present, despite the high whole rock and pyrite concentrations, Shotton coals cannot be considered economic for Se (current suggested estimated cut off grades in coal = 500-800 ppm, based on cut-off grade of stone-like coal; Dai et al., 2018b; Lin et al., 2018).
 This is due to the current limitations and inadequate means of Se extraction.
 However, with increasing demand for Se and improved means of extraction, existing sites where sources of Se are already exposed, mined and (at least partially) processed may be important.
 Recent advances in sorbent technologies have led to the improved retention, capture and recovery potential of Se (Diaz-Somoano and Martinez-Tarazona, 2004; Ghosh-Dastidar et al., 1996; López-Antón et al., 2007; Tian et al., 2014; Lin et al., 2018), and Se recovery from coal as a by-product may help to address the critical materials demand, and offset emission control costs of coal and gasification plants (Lin et al., 2018).
 Identification of specific seams of high Se content, and the mechanisms of enrichment associated with these seams, make it easier to pinpoint the potentially economically viable Se hosts, both here and in similar sites of multi-generational pyrite-hosted coals worldwide.
 Pyrite has already been identified as a potentially significant Se source (Keith et al., 2017), so the high pyrite content of exposed Top Plessey seams could make a suitable Se resource.
 Operations at the Shotton site are set to close by 2021, and high Se coals should be managed to avoid liberation during any further excavation and restoration.
 Remaining coal spoil deemed too high in S content for power generation or domestic use may form an important Se resource for alloys, photovoltaic products and nanotechnologies.
 The role of enrichment indicates that similar coal sites containing early disseminated and late cleat-filling pyrite may also contain high Se coal seams and warrant further attention as demand continues to rise.

 6. Conclusions